Primary clarifier for purification

 Benefits of the combination of a primary clarifier with a biological treatment and a lamella clarifier

-Primary clarifiers remove suspended solids and form mud, while biological treatment uses bacteria to break down the organic substances in the water.
+Primary clarifiers remove suspended solids and form sludge, while biological treatment uses bacteria to break down the organic substances in the water.
 The lamella clarifier, on the other hand, clarifies the water by separating the remaining particles.

 The advantages of combining these three pieces of equipment are numerous: